Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler

 We experimentally assess the performance of an optimized control pulse for the CZ gate by comparing its performance to a simple square pulse (Fig~\ref{fig:Fig4}).
 First, to characterize the leakage into CPLR, we vary the control pulse amplitude and measure the leakage of the CZ gates into \ketidle{011} (Figs.~\ref{fig:Fig4}b-c and f-g).
 The amplitude is parametrized by the minimum point of CPLR frequency $f_{\mathrm{c}}^{\mathrm{min}}$ (see Figs.~\ref{fig:Fig4}a and e).
 The chevron patterns of the \ketidle{101} population $p_{|{101}\rangle}$ represent coherent energy exchange between \ketidle{101} and \ketidle{200}.
 We predistort the pulses to eliminate non-idealities, such as transients in the control lines, to ensure the desired pulse shape is faithfully delivered to the device (see Appendix~\ref{suppsec:Z-pulse_transient_calibration} for details) and thereby achieve symmetric chevron patterns~\cite{Foxen2018, Rol2020, Sung2020_predistortion}.
 On top of the chevrons, we observe distinctive periodic resonances for the square pulse, which are due to the leakage to \ketidle{011}.
 We suppress this leakage via an optimized control pulse shape (Fig.~\ref{fig:Fig4}g).
 Although we only present measurements of the leakage population to \ketidle{011} in Fig.~\ref{fig:Fig4}, we have experimentally confirmed that the leakage to other states in the two-photon manifolds -- \ketidle{020}, \ketidle{110} and \ketidle{002} -- are negligible (see Appendix~\ref{suppsec:supp_exp_cz_leakage}), thereby validating our two-level system model in Eq.~\eqref{eq:H_eff}).

 Next, we confirm the improvement due to optimal pulse shaping by comparing the gate errors of the CZ gates.
 The tune-up procedures for the CZ gate are illustrated in Appendix~\ref{suppsec:cz_tune-up}.
 The single-qubit XY gates are performed in the idling configuration where the static $ZZ$ interaction between QB1 and QB2 is eliminated (see Appendices~\ref{suppsec:static_ZZ} and \ref{suppsec:1qb_rb}).
 In Figs.~\ref{fig:Fig4}d and \ref{fig:Fig4}h, we measure the fidelities of the CZ gates via interleaved randomized benchmarking (RB) ~\cite{Corcoles2013, Megesan2012, Barends2014}.
 Due to a dynamic change of the qubit frequencies during a two-qubit gate, additional Z-rotations accrue during the gate.
 Such Z-rotations need to be undone by applying compensating Z-rotations.
 Therefore, the error rate of an interleaved two-qubit gate consists of two factors: the error rate of the native two-qubit interaction (which contains unwanted Z-rotations due to the change of the qubit frequencies) and the error rate of the compensation Z-rotations.
 Throughout this paper, we focus on the quality of the native two-qubit interaction.
 In the case of CZ gates, we correct the additional Z-rotations by applying virtual Z gates that are essentially error-free~\cite{Mckay2017}.
 Therefore, the error rate $r_{\mathrm{int}}$ of the interleaved CZ gate is equivalent to the two-qubit interaction error rate $r_{\mathrm{CZ}}\equiv1-F_{\mathrm{CZ}}$ of the native CZ gate.
-The CZ gate with optimal pulse-shaping shows a higher two-qubit interaction fidelity $F_{\mathrm{CZ}}=1-r_{\mathrm{int}}=99.76 \pm 0.10 \%$, which amounts to a $70\%$ error reduction compared to the square-shaped control pulse.
-We find that the $T_1$ limit for a \SI{60}{\nano\second}-long CZ gate from a Lindblad master equation simulation is approximately 99.85\%, close to the measured gate fidelity with optimal control (see Appendix~\ref{suppsec:T1_contribution_to_gate_errors}).
-These results substantiate the need for well-engineered control pulses to achieve coherence-limited fidelities of fast coupler-mediated entangling gates.
+The CZ gate with optimal pulse-shaping shows a higher two-qubit interaction fidelity $F_{\mathrm{CZ}}=1-r_{\mathrm{int}}=99.76 \pm 0.07\%$, which amounts to a $70\%$ error reduction compared to the square-shaped control pulse.